 - Drug overdose is now the number one cause of accidental death in the United States.

 - People suffering from substance use disorders are six times more likely to commit suicide than members of the general public.

-The consequences of continued substance abuse highlight the urgency and importance of drug addiction treatment, which can offer a lifeline to those who are the brink of disaster.
+The consequences of continued substance abuse highlight the urgency and importance of drug addiction treatment and rehab, which can offer a lifeline to those who are the brink of disaster.

 Diagnosis and Treatment for Drug Addiction

 After a diagnosis for drug addiction has been made by a physician or addiction specialist, treatment should begin as quickly as possible, since drug abuse can create a life-threatening medical crisis at any moment.